rstafford/HOL5314/README.md

 There are many queries related to common Coherence messages, warnings, and errors that are loaded and can be accessed via the `Discover` side-bar.

+## LAB 2 - Install the Coherence Operator and view Logs in Kibana

 helm ls
  (until running)